-If it is necessary to refer an incident to the police, this will be done through dialling 999 or 101.
+If it is necessary to refer an incident to the police, this will be done through one of these routes:- a safer schools officer, a police community support officer, local neighbourhood police, dialling 101].

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.